Newport City Council Save £30,000 In 6 Week Project With Surple

-Increased visibility of the school’s utility consumption and a direct communication channel between the schools and the energy management team resulted in the identification of various energy-related issues worth more than £30,000 in annual savings.
+Increased visibility of the school’s utility consumption and a direct communication channel between the schools and the energy management team resulted in the identification of several energy-related issues worth more than £30,000 in annual savings.

 Water savings of £21,490 a year